zauberhaus/rest2dhcp/README.md

 The service acts as a REST web service for clients and as a DHCP relay to the DHCP server.
 Therefore, it's possible to request IPs for more than one hostname or MAC address.
 ```
+A REST web service gateway to a DHCP server

 Usage:
   rest2dhcp [flags]
   rest2dhcp [command]